 Points: Each patrol will earn 100 points for participating in the event.
 A patrol earns an additional 50 points for each coin activity they complete and earn a coin.

 Scout Leader Training: Scouters will have the opportunity to participate in training related to their positions.
+This training will take place at Camp Whyte (upper).
 More details to follow.

 SCHEDULE OF EVENTS